nmsr1196/Multi_Pass_3/README.md

 - Due to the nextion display I would suggest usesing a LiPo battery 420mAh or greater..

 - The battery will be recharged via the power boost500.
-You can use the Powerboost 500 or 1000.
+You can use  Powerboost 500 or 1000.

-- 420 mAh LiPo (https://www.adafruit.com/product/4236) You can use a smaller size, Its just what I had at the time.
+- 420 mAh LiPo (https://www.adafruit.com/product/4236) is used in the demo.

 - Powerboost (https://www.adafruit.com/product/2465)  or if you have a different type of LiPo charger, you can use that.
+Make sure it supports 400mA or more.

 - Diode - Used a diode to connect to 5 volt pin of the QT Py 2040.
 Cathode side to 5V pin of QT Py (https://learn.adafruit.com/adafruit-qt-py-2040/pinouts) Cathode